EMBEDDIA/NLE_2017/README.md

 The DSLCC v4.0 and ADIC data can be found in the data folder.
 The GDIC corpus is not available but you can ask the Vardial 2018 GDI task administrator for a copy and download it in the /data/gdic folder.

+If you use the DSLCC v4.0 dataset, please refer to the following corpus description paper:
+Liling Tan, Marcos Zampieri, Nikola Ljubešić, Jörg Tiedemann (2014): Merging Comparable Data Sources for the Discrimination of Similar Languages: The DSL Corpus Collection.
+Proceedings of the 7th Workshop on Building and Using Comparable Corpora (BUCC). pp. 6-10.
+Reykjavik, Iceland.

+If you use the ADIC dataset, please refer to the following corpus description paper:
+Ahmed Ali, Najim Dehak, Patrick Cardinal, Sameer Khurana, Sree Harsha Yella, James Glass, Peter Bell, Steve Renals (2015): Automatic dialect detection in arabic broadcast speech.
+In Proceedings of Interspeech.

 You can also use the system on your own custom datasets.
 Following arguments are available:

 --experiment: Default is DSLCC.
 Other allowed values are: GDIC, ADIC and OTH (for custom datasets).<br/>